Skip to content Skip to Live Chat

 RESPONSIBILITIES

-What Does an Instructional Technologist Do?
+What Does an Instructional Technologist Specialist Do?

-• Developing computer training materials and teaching educators how to set up and use computer applications and technologies.
+• Developing computer training materials and teaching educators on how to set up and use computer applications and technologies.

 • Troubleshooting issues with hardware or software applications.